top of page

-Understanding SRM: What is Supplier Relationship Management
+Understanding SRM: What is Supplier Relationship Management?

 According to World Commerce & Contracting (WorldCC), SRM is a critical enabler for contract and commercial excellence.
-It helps ensure that the value negotiated into contracts is actually realised over time, not lost through poor performance, miscommunication, or lack of alignment.
+It helps ensure that the value negotiated into contracts is actually realized over time, not lost through poor performance, miscommunication, or lack of alignment.

 SRM typically includes: